What should I do if my federal tax return is examined and changed by the IRS?

 Please indicate on the letter your state of residency for that tax year and submit a copy of our letter along with a copy of the other state's return and W-2s.
 This can be sent to the address at the bottom of the letter or faxed to 804.254.6104.

 What if the IRS made a correction to their audit in my favor that is not reflected on the Notice of Proposed Assessment sent from Virginia?

 Please submit the Final Determination letter you received from the IRS so the Virginia Proposed Assessment can be corrected.
 This can be sent to the address at the bottom of the letter or faxed to 804.254.6103.

 What if I am currently disputing some or all of the adjustments made by the IRS, and at this time the information I have sent to them is under review?

 Since the adjustments made to the Virginia return are based on adjustments made by the IRS to the federal return, we will not be able to make a correction to your Virginia return unless the IRS corrects your federal return.
 If you are currently disputing with the IRS, please call the tax examiner listed at the bottom of the Notice of Proposed Assessment.

-If the Internal Revenue Service (IRS) revises the federal audit reported to Virginia Tax, does the IRS report the revision to Virginia Tax?
+If the IRS revises the federal audit reported to Virginia Tax, does the IRS report the revision to Virginia Tax?

-How do I setup an installment payment plan for the amount due?
+How do I set up a payment plan for the amount due?

-If you have not received a bill, you will be able to setup a pay plan once a bill is issued.
+If you haven't received a bill, you will be able to set up a payment plan once a bill is issued.
 A bill will be issued and sent to you shortly after the reply by date on the initial letter.

 What are my payment options if I have received a Notice of Proposed Assessment and would like to pay the amount due in full?